vezel-dev/zig-toolsets/CONTRIBUTING.md

 a good idea to check the issue tracker to see if someone else is already working on something before you start work on it.
-For feature additions, it is also important to open a feature request on the issue tracker to see if the development team is actually interested in merging it.
+For feature additions, it is also important to open a feature request on the issue tracker to see if the maintainers are actually interested in merging it.

 ### Etiquette